Tutorial

 daana-cli check workflow && echo "All checks passed - safe to deploy!"

-Note: check workflow is the comprehensive check - it validates your model, all mappings, and connection profiles in one command.
-You don't need to run check model and check mapping separately.
+Note: check workflow validates your model, all mappings, and connection profiles in one command.

 If the check fails, fix the issue before proceeding.